ADP-Mini-Project/Mini_Project_Bus_Seat_Allocation/README.md

 Guys this is Sudeep, I had made this statement by following the steps! and updated the file..

 Hello!
 This is Bava Viknesh!
 Please work kadavule!

+Just pushing again for a doubt!
+Sudeep don't get tensed!